9 Cheapest Prop Firms in 2026

 Rules Comparison Table: What You Get Behind the Fee

-Payout Frequency On Demand Instant Every 10 days Bi-weekly Bi-weekly
+Payout Frequency On Demand Instant Bi-weekly Bi-weekly Every 5 days On-demand (day 1) Bi-weekly Every 10 business days Every 10 days

-Fee Refund 4th payout 4th payout 20% discount reset 4th payout On passing
+Fee Refund 4th payout 4th payout 4th payout On passing 1st payout Varies by model Varies by program 3rd withdrawal 20% discount reset

 How to Pick the Right Cheap Prop Firm for Your Situation